samwhindleton/wdiroutcomes/roadmap/week03/readme.md

 ## Homework:

-Homwork due next week at 7 pm:
+Homework due next Monday at 7 pm:

-**DRAFT Brand Statement**
+### DRAFT Brand Statement

-- Create Your Draft Brand Statement and have 3 classmates peer review it.
+Create Your Draft Brand Statement and have 3 classmates peer review it.
 Be sure to utilize the Brand Statement Checklist

-**Reach out to 3 Data Science professionals to set up 1:1 informational meetings or phone calls to learn more about their role/company.**
+### Reach out to 3 Data Science professionals to set up 1:1 informational meetings or phone calls to learn more about their role/company.

-- Keep this in your own personal list and/or job tracker, we won't be collecting it but will be asking about it in 1:1 meetings.
+Keep this in your own personal list and/or job tracker, we won't be collecting it but will be asking about it in 1:1 meetings.

 ## Further Reading/Resources: